 The list is shown as a standard Tile on the Web-Desktop(s).

 When clicking the tile the user gets a sortable list with all the tasks, including a description of which required actions the user has in relation to the governance task.

 The governance history of a diagram/object can be viewed from the “Governance History” tab on the classic layout, and from the tile on the dashboard.

-As a part of a governance flow, the available actions are defined for the different governance states.
+As a part of a governance flow, a set of available actions are defined for the different governance states.

-Presented below is a governance workflow for change management, along with the different available governance actions at each stage:
+Presented below is the standard governance workflow for change management, along with the different available governance actions at each stage (these can be configured):

 In the Development stage it is possible to: